-Because of coronavirus, we all know soap has cleaning and germ-busting superpowers.
-And here’s my guide to my favourite sustainable soaps.
+After the last few years, we all know now that the humble bar of soap has cleaning and germ-busting superpowers.
 But illustrator Yumi Sakugawa’s series of illustrations for the website WonderHowTo takes soap to the next level.

 Clever Household Uses for Soap

 There are so many uses for soap that I wasn’t aware of.
 From stopping squeaky floorboards to avoiding getting dirt under your fingernails whilst gardening!
 And ones like using soap to help your saw cut straight and to make your screw go in straight, are just pure wizardry!